gyselroth/php-task-scheduler/README.md

 #### Create a mail

-Now let us create a mail and add it to our task scheduler initialized right before:
+Now let us create a mail and add it to our task scheduler which we have initialized right before:

 ```php
 $mail = new Message();